 Please wear comfortable shoes, ensure you visit the bathroom before the tour commences.
 Bring an umbrella or water proof if rain is forecast.
 Binoculars will be a bonus.

-Join our mailing list and be the first to hear about new ArtsGroupie projects and forthcoming events.
+Join our mailing list and be the first to hear about new ArtsGroupie walking tours and forthcoming events.